By Dr. Jim Romano and Nancy Steen — creators of the DAT Destroyer Series

 Avoiding these ten traps can raise your score far more than memorizing another hundred facts.
 The secret to DAT success is simple: smart, consistent effort.

+Master the concepts.
+Build a deep foundation.
 Become so strong that no question can shake you.
+That is the Destroyer way.

-Dr. Romano’s Dynamite Biology Review:
+Dr. Jim Romano’s Dynamite Biology Review:

 FAQs